Pests in Gardens and Landscapes: Quick Tips

 Mulch is the key to weed-free landscaping.

-- Mulches prevent weed seed germination by obstructing sunlight.
+- Mulches prevent weed seed germination by blocking sunlight.
 Be sure to properly apply mulch and replenish it to maintain its effectiveness.

 - Organic mulches (e.g., wood chips, bark chips, compost): Attractive but must be replenished.
 Choose a medium-sized mulch (3/4 inch) and maintain it at an adequate depth (3 to 4 inches).